wq13552463699/3D_Printed_2_Fingers_Gripper/README.md

 Including:

-1. Calibaration.py: Calibarate your gripper every time when you try to put on the external device to avoid damage.
+1. Calibaration.py: Calibarate your gripper every time when you try to put on the external device to avoid damage.\n

 2. Robotic_Servos.py: This class can used to control the servo, change some parameters in the servo, read the real-time status of the servo, etc.